 - Information processing disorders

 - Mood instability

-All these symptoms are discussed in detail here.
 A child’s sleep cycle should be maintained under any circumstance, but it is important to remember that it differs according to age.
-For instance, a new born may need anywhere between 12-16 hours of sleep where as a teenager may require just 7 hours of sleep.
-There are a number of things that can impact the quantity of sleep like increased screen time before bed or stress, some of these issues could be medical like insomnia.
+For instance, a new born may need anywhere between 12 to 16 hours of sleep where as a teenager may require just 7 hours of sleep.
+There are a number of things that can impact the quantity of sleep, like increased screen time before bed, or stress.
+Some factors can even be medical, like insomnia.

-A key point to remember is that the quantity of sleep alone is not a deciding factor; sleep quality is also extremely crucial.
-If your child sleeps for the required time but still isn’t rested this could be a sign of sleep disorders, the quality of sleep is measured by how well your child sleeps and how deep that sleep is, on average a normal adult hits a REM cycle at least 6 times in one night but a child should reach the peak of their sleep at 8 REM cycles at the minimum.
+A key point to remember is that the quantity of sleep alone is not a deciding factor; sleep quality is also important.
+If your child sleeps for the required amount of time, but still isn’t feeling rested, this could be a sign of sleep disorders.
+The quality of sleep is measured by how well your child sleeps, and how deep that sleep is.
+On average, a normal adult hits a REM cycle at least 6 times in one night, but a child should reach the peak of his sleep at 8 REM cycles at the minimum.

-One of the most common and ignored sleep disorders is snoring, while it may sound cute on your child, snoring could be a sign of a much deeper problem.
+One of the most common and ignored sleep disorders is snoring.
+While it may sound cute on your child, snoring could be a sign of a deeper problem.